rpm-software-management/rpm-web/contribute.md

 ### Git repository

-Our source code is maintained in a git repository.
+Our source code is maintained in a [git repository](https://github.com/rpm-software-management/rpm) at [GitHub](https://github.com/).
 Clones of the repository can be made anonymously.
 If you have patches, or comments on the code, please discuss them on the rpm mailing lists with the rpm.org development team.
-If you want to hack on rpm but don't know where to start, here are some possible sources of inspiration:

 Clone source code from git repository:

 `git clone https://github.com/rpm-software-management/rpm.git`

 Write access can be granted for established contributors upon request.
+But for most things sending patches or a pull request to the mailing list or creating a pull request on Git Hub should be sufficient.

 ### Where to start